ordercloud-api/headstart/README.md

 1. [Middleware](./src/Middleware/README.md) - The backend written in ASP.NET Core.
 Extends and enhances the capabilities of OrderCloud by integrating with best of breed services.
 2. [Buyer](./src/UI/Buyer/README.md) - The frontend buyer application written in Angular.
 This includes the entire shopping experience from the perspective of a buyer user.
 3. [Seller](./src/UI/Seller/README.md) - The frontend admin application written in Angular.
-This includes everything needed to manage the data in your buyer application.
+This includes everything needed to manage the data in your buyer application(s).

 ## Initial Setup
 There are some tasks that must be completed before you can get an instance of Headstart running.
 This section will walk you through each of them.